dataronio/CarND-LandLines-P1/writeup.md

 4. Mask the image to define the region of interest.
 5. Apply Hough Transform and superimpose detected lane lines.

-[//]: # (Image References)

-[image1]: ./saved_images/graysolidYellowLeft.jpg "Grayscale"
-[image2]: ./saved_images/blursolidYellowLeft.jpg "Blurred"
-[image3]: ./saved_images/edgessolidYellowLeft.jpg "Canny Edges"
-[image4]: ./saved_images/maskedsolidYellowLeft.jpg "Masked"
-[image5]: ./saved_images/houghsolidYellowLeft.jpg "Hough"

 ---

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consists of 5 steps.

+In the First step, input images are converted to grayscale.
+This is necessary for the Canny Edge Detector to detect gradient changes that resolve to edges.

+![alt text][image1]

+The second step is to blur the grayscaled image using a Gaussian Blur kernel.
+I choose a 5 x 5 kernel size.
+This reduces anomalous edges due to noise in the image.

+![alt text][image2]

+The third step is to apply the Canny Edge Detector.
+I have chosen 50 and 150 as the low and high threshold parameters.
+This is in accordance with Canny's own guidelines of using between a 1:2 and 1:3 ratio for the threshold parameters.

+![alt text][image3]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings in the current pipeline

 One potential shortcoming would be what would happen when ...